facebookexperimental/Recoil/docs/docs/introduction/installation.md

 }
 ```

-It is recommended to add [useRecoilCallback](docs/api-reference/core/useRecoilCallback) to the list of `additionalHooks`.
-With this change, ESLint will warn when the dependencies passed to `useRecoilCallback` are specified incorrectly and suggests a fix.
+It is recommended to add [`'useRecoilCallback'`](/docs/api-reference/core/useRecoilCallback) to the list of `additionalHooks`.
+With this change, ESLint will warn when the dependencies passed to `useRecoilCallback()` are specified incorrectly and suggests a fix.
 The format of `additionalHooks` is a regex string.

 ```json
 // modified .eslint config